Deep Manifold Embedding for Hyperspectral Image Classification: Related Work

-Few of the prior works consider the merits of both the deep learning and the manifold learning.
-Besides, these prior works are mainly applied in natural image processing tasks, such as face recognition \cite{Harandi2014}, natural image classification \cite{manifold_manifold_distance}, image retrieval \cite{Aziere2019}.
-Only few works, such as \cite{li2010}, \cite{wang2016}, focus on the hyperspectral image classification task.
+{However, these prior works} are mainly applied in natural image processing tasks, such as face recognition \cite{Harandi2014}, natural image classification \cite{manifold_manifold_distance}, image retrieval \cite{Aziere2019}.
+Only few works, such as \cite{li2010}, \cite{wang2016}, \cite{duan2020}, focus on the hyperspectral image classification task.
 Among these works, Ma \textit{et al.} \cite{li2010} combines the local manifold learning with the $k$-nearest-neighbor classifier.
 Wang \textit{et al.} \cite{wang2016} uses the manifold ranking for salient band selection.
-Faced with the current task, this work tries to develop a novel training loss with the spectral manifold structure of hyperspectral image which can promote the learned deep model to capture the data intrinsic manifold structure of the image and further improve the representational ability of the deep model.
-In the following, we'll introduce the developed deep manifold embedding in detail.
+Duan \textit{et al.} \cite{duan2020} combines the manifold structure and sparse relationship for discriminative features. {Furthermore, few of these works consider the manifold structure of hyperspectral image in the deep learning process.} Faced with the current task, this work tries to develop a novel training loss with the {special manifold structure of each class in } hyperspectral image which can promote the learned deep model to capture the data intrinsic {manifold structure} and further improve the representational ability of the deep model.
+In the following, we will introduce the developed deep manifold embedding in detail.